modmore/docs/en/01_Commerce/v1/10_Snippets/get_orders.md

 ## Properties

 - `&tpl`: the name of a twig template file (_not_ a chunk) to show the orders.
 This defaults to frontend/account/orders.twig, which you should override in a [custom theme](../Front-end_Theming).
 The ability to specify a different tpl is mostly meant for when you have different variations of the orders page (e.g. for different contexts)
+- `&where`: a JSON array containing additional conditions to filter orders on.
+See examples below. (added in v1.1)
+- `&logSql`: set to 1 if you want the query that was used for fetching orders to get logged to your MODX error log; useful for debugging custom `&where` conditions. (added in v1.1)
 - `&sortby`: a field name to sort the orders by.
 Defaults to the date the order was created.
 - `&sortdir`: `ASC` or `DESC`.
 - `&limit`: the amount of orders to show.
 Defaults to 10.